tkanjanarux/koast/docs/heroku.md

     mkdir config/local
     mkdir config/production

-Edit client/index.html, server/app.js, config/production/app.json, etc, to your
+Edit `client/index.html`, `server/app.js`, `config/production/app.json`, etc,
-liking.
+to your liking.

-IMPORTANT: server/app.js should listent to the port specified by process.env.PORT.
+IMPORTANT: Your `server/app.js` should listent to the port specified by `process.env.PORT`.

 ## Databases

-If your app needs databases, set those up on mongolab and put the configuration info into config/production/databases.js.
+If your app needs databases, set those up on mongolab (or some other provider) and put the configuration info into `config/production/databases.js`.

 ## Bower

+If your app uses bower, setup `bower.json` file in your root directory.
+Run

+    npm install --save bower

-If your app uses bower, setup bower.json file in your root directory.
-Run "npm install --save bower" to add bower to your package.json.
-Then add this postinstall script to your package.json:
+to add bower to your `package.json`.
+Then add this postinstall script to your `package.json`:

     "postinstall": "./node_modules/bower/bin/bower install"

 ## Procfile

-Create a file called Procfile that reads:
+Create a file called “Procfile” that reads:

     web: node server/app.js